xjenny2/genetics-svgs-final/README.md

 - csv
 - lxml * (other html parsers might work, but no guarantees) Packages with a * must be installed first.
 In addition, the ClinVar program requires the download of this data file: https://github.com/macarthur-lab/clinvar/blob/master/output/b37/single/clinvar_alleles.single.b37.tsv.gz.
-Certain features (such as marking editable bases) require the user to have those files as well.
+Certain features (such as marking editable bases or adding a ccrs percentiles box) require the user to have those files as well.

 ## Programs
 ### Contents